Novelty is rare in the VPN industry. And it is especially exciting when something new comes along and makes us reexamine our standards.

 • How fast your internet connection is;

-• How loaded the VPN servers are;
+• How occupied the VPN servers are;

-• How compatible your device is with the VPN software;
+• How VPN-compatible your device is;

 • How close you are to the VPN server.

-In theory, yes – the WireGuard protocol does certain things better than OpenVPN and IKEv2.
+In theory, the WireGuard protocol does certain things better than OpenVPN and IKEv2.
 Does it mean it will work better for you?
 There is no solid answer here.
 Try each protocol and use the one that gives you the smoothest experience.

-• Store connected IP (Internet Protocol) addresses;
+• WireGuard stores connected IP (Internet Protocol) addresses;

-• Not obfuscate the user’s connection;
+• WireGuard doesn’t obfuscate the user’s connection;

-• Not assign dynamic IP addresses.
+• WireGuard doesn’t assign dynamic IP addresses.

 So whatever issues WireGuard has as a VPN protocol, as a VPN provider, we fix them on our end.